OlevanA/petrocastm/README.md

 ---------------------------------------------------------------------------------------------------------------------
 ## **Configuration Options**
 ---------------------------------------------------------------------------------------------------------------------
+The user has the option to configure petrocast to run with the example data which is for historical oil production in EJ or Gb and a data set for e Ultimate Recoverable Resources (URR) estimates

 - `dataset`: Path to the historical production dataset.
 - `urr_file`: Path to the CSV file containing URR estimates.
 - `unit`: Choose between **EJ (Exajoules)** or **Gb (Gigabarrels)**.